The Best Places to Visit in Basque Country

 Highlights of Saint-Jean-de-Luz:

-- The town’s beach and promenade
+- The beach and promenade

 - The Saint-Jean-Baptiste church where the French king was married